vippsas/vipps-partner/README.md

 ## How to change partners for a merchant

 Merchants can change partners.
-This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) ca access the merchant's data.
+This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) can access the merchant's data.

 If the merchant changes partners, the merchant's sale unit (identified with MSN,